santhoshs2004/Guardian-Co-Pilot/README.md

  AI-Enhanced Driver Wellness Monitor is a comprehensive real-time system that detects driver fatigue, distraction, and stress levels using multi-modal AI analysis.
 The system provides tiered, non-distracting interventions to prevent accidents before they happen.

 ## The Problem

+=> AI-Enhanced Driver Wellness Monitoring

+Fatigue and stress significantly reduce driver alertness, increasing the risk of accidents.
+Using cabin video, steering behavior, and optional wearables, create a solution that detects drowsiness or stress levels and suggests safe, non-distracting interventions to keep drivers and passengers safe.

 1.35 million people die annually in road accidents (WHO)